 $menuItems = apply_filters('myplugin_menu_items', $menuItems, $menuId, $menuObject);

 In the second step, you create a file in your plugin called DeprecatedHooks.php.
-In this file, you register a callback for the new(!) hook using our PHP attribute method from the previous article:
+In this file, you register a callback for the new(!) hook using our PHP attribute method from previous article :

 <?php